turanoo/bitebattle/bitebattle-backend/README.md

-# Biteboard Backend
+# bitebattle Backend

-Biteboard Backend is a Go-based backend application designed to handle various functionalities related to the Biteboard project.
+bitebattle Backend is a Go-based backend application designed to handle various functionalities related to the bitebattle project.
 This document provides an overview of the project, setup instructions, and usage guidelines.

 ## Table of Contents